 Proposed amendments to policy directives and resolutions must be distributed to committee members and others at least 20 days in advance of a Legislative Forum or annual meeting business meeting.
 This dissemination is accomplished by e-mail and posting to NCSL's Web page.

 B. Referral of Policy Directives and Resolutions

 The legislator co-chairs of the Standing Committees have the responsibility for referring policy directives and resolutions to committees.
 The Steering Committee has authority to make decisions regarding joint and re-referral of policy directives and resolutions.

 C. Who Participates in Committee Meetings?

 All NCSL meetings are open.
 In the interest of providing as many perspectives on issues as possible, most co-chairs encourage both members and non-members of committees to participate in committee discussions.
 Only legislators and legislative staff should sit at the table during committee meetings; representatives of the private sector and other guests should sit along the perimeter of the room.

-Only legislator members of committees, registered for a Spring for Fall Forum or Legislative Summit are entitled to vote.
+Only legislator members of committees, registered for a Legislative Forum or Legislative Summit are entitled to vote.
 NCSL committee staff bring a roster of the committee to all committee meetings to settle questions of eligibility.
 The roster shows all legislators who have been appointed to the committee by the appropriate appointing authority in each legislative body.

 The Rules also provide that a presiding officer may designate in writing a "legislator substitute."
 If, indeed, the designation has been made in writing and signed by the presiding officer, then the substitute is allowed to vote in the same way as a member appointed through the normal process.
 Designations of substitutes must be submitted no later than the beginning of a committee's first scheduled meeting.